 The Architecture of Trust

 A quick glance at today’s hyperventilated political climate delivers an unmistakable message: We don’t know how to talk with each other anymore.
-A linguistics expert searches for ways that Americans of different beliefs can start believing in each other again.
+Author Michael Erard, a linguistics expert, searches for (and finds) ways to revive the craft of conversation, so that Americans of different beliefs can believe in each other again.

 By MICHAEL ERARD